 1. Unleashed Hounds & Hops

 Unleashed Hounds & Hops is an indoor/outdoor dog park that both dogs and owners will enjoy equally.
-Located in an old warehouse next to the Minneapolis Farmers Market Annex, Unleashed offers a craft beer bar and pub kitchen.
+Located in an old warehouse next to the Minneapolis Farmers Market Annex, this spot offers craft beer, wine, and a full kitchen.
 Kick back with a brew and a bite while your pup socializes.

 2. Grey Face Rescue

 No need to bundle up here!
-Located in St. Cloud, this indoor dog park is run by Grey Face Rescue & Retirement andbenefits senior rescue pups.
+Located in St. Cloud, this indoor dog park is run by Grey Face Rescue & Retirement and benefits senior rescue rovers.
 They’re currently open for group play on Mondays from 6-8 p.m., or you can schedule private playtimes on their website.

-Guests are welcome to bring outdoor food and beverages while their pups play, and you can book multiple appointments if you want a longer stay.
+Guests are welcome to bring outdoor food and beverages during private sessions while pups play, and you can book multiple appointments if you want a longer stay.

 3. Stone Mountain Pet Lodge

-They’re the howl-y grail of winter off-leash fun, and from December through March, Stone Mountain Pet Lodge‘s Brooklyn Park location offers an indoor dog park to help your dog burn off some energy during the chilly winter.
+They’re the howl-y grail of winter off-leash fun, and on Sundays in December through March, Stone Mountain Pet Lodge‘s Brooklyn Park location offers an indoor dog park to help your dog burn off some energy during the chilly winter.

-The park is climate controlled and all dogs are vaccinated to keep the pets safe.
-Agility courses are set up to provide your dog with an exciting new challenge, and allow both you and them to make some new friends!
+The park is climate controlled and all dogs require vaccinations.
+Agility courses are set up to provide your dog with an exciting new challenge, and allow both hoomans and hounds to make some new frens!